SimerusM/Crypto-Wallet-PnL/README.md

 Copy the `example.env` file into an actual `.env` file using `cp example.env .env`, and then copy and paste the respective keys/URIs into its place.

-**MongoDB**
+**MongoDB Database Setup + Env keys**

-To get the MongoDB URI, create a "New Project" from your MongoDB organization home page after navigating to "Projects".
-In this new project create a cluster, follow the instructions and make sure to set up a driver.
-Make sure to copy and paste the conneciton string of the driver that looks like this: `mongodb+srv://<user>:<password>@cluster0.633pc.mongodb.net/?retryWrites=true&w=majority&appName=<cluster name>`, where you replace the placeholders with your own information.
+To get the MongoDB URI, sign into MongoDB atlas online, create a "New Project" from your MongoDB organization home page after navigating to "Projects".
+In this new project create a cluster, select the hardware requirements of your choosing, follow the instructions and set up a driver.
+Make sure to copy and paste the connection string of the driver that looks like this: `mongodb+srv://<user>:<password>@cluster0.633pc.mongodb.net/?retryWrites=true&w=majority&appName=<cluster name>`, where you replace the placeholders with your own information, into the `.env` file.

-**CoinGecko**
+**CoinGecko Env Keys**

-Go to the CoinGecko dashboard, click on your profile and go to "Developer's Dashboard".
+Go to the CoinGecko dashboard, click on your profile icon and go to "Developer's Dashboard".
 Once you're there, either create or copy and paste an API key.
+Note: This is used to make sure the CoinGecko servers are running.

 **Allium Key**

-Provied in the assignment: 5jwLBV9oVitGnSfkGl6rp5hhJzDbBvoKa-4KllVq5L4CoxfIv_-AT8jrNblF16YhXBKiZkdqzG16ZZSZW4m8CA
+Provided in the assignment: 5jwLBV9oVitGnSfkGl6rp5hhJzDbBvoKa-4KllVq5L4CoxfIv_-AT8jrNblF16YhXBKiZkdqzG16ZZSZW4m8CA

 <br/>